-The Detroit Lions are going to "make an effort" to extend or renegotiate quarterback Matthew Stafford's contract this offseason.
+The Detroit Lions are looking to extend or renegotiate quarterback Matthew Stafford's contract this offseason, according to Dave Birkett on Twiter.

 According to Birkett, the news comes from general manager Martin Mayhew.
 It sounds like the Lions want to simultaneously keep him in Detroit, but also reduce his cap hit for the 2013 season.